Bradley F. Granger: Career

 Granger commenced practice in Tecumseh, Michigan, and in the summer of 1847 he moved to Kent county, and engaged in farming and lumbering, but returned to Manchester in the spring of 1848.
 In the spring of 1849, he was elected Justice of the Peace, and served for four years while owning and operating a farm.
 He continued to practice after moving to Ann Arbor, Washtenaw County, Michigan, and served as clerk of Washtenaw county in 1852 and Judge of Probate in 1856.

 Elected as a Republican from Michigan's 1st congressional district to the Thirty-seventh Congress, Granger served as United States Representative from March 4, 1861 to March 3, 1863.
 He continued in the practice of law until his death.

 Death

-Granger died in Ann Arbor, Washtenaw County, Michigan, November 4, 1882 (age 57 years, 237 days).
-He is interred at Forest Hill Cemetery, Ann Arbor, Michigan.
+Granger died in Ann Arbor, Washtenaw County, Michigan, November 4, 1882.

 Family life

 In October 1848, Granger married Susan A. De Lamater, niece of Hon.
 William J. Hough.
-The couple had four children.
+The couple had five children, one of whom died in infancy.